startoy/legacy-contracts.js/README.md

 `npm install eris-contracts`

-### AWS Ubuntu
+### Ubuntu 14.04 LTS

-Installation fails on AWS Ubuntu as of 2015-12-31 because it has an outdated version of `npm`.
+Installation fails on Ubuntu 14.04 LTS because it has an outdated version of `npm`.
 To upgrade `npm`, follow these steps:

 ```shell
 sudo apt-get update